 Federal agencies conducting drug testing must follow standardized procedures established by the Substance Abuse and Mental Health Services Administration (SAMHSA), part of the U.S. Department of Health and Human Services.
-These Mandatory Guidelines for Federal Workplace Drug Testing include having a Medical Review Officer (MRO) evaluate tests.
-They also identify the five substances (amphetamines, cannabinoids, cocaine, opiates and phencyclidine) tested for in Federal drug-testing programs and require the use of drug labs certified by SAMHSA.
+These guidelines for workplace drug testing include having a Medical Review Officer (MRO) evaluate tests.
+They also identify substances (amphetamines, cannabinoids, cocaine, opiates, phencyclidine, etc) tested for in federal drug-testing programs and typically require the use of drug labs certified by SAMSA.

 While private employers are not required to follow SAMHSA’s guidelines, doing so will help them stay on safe legal ground.
 Court decisions have supported following the guidelines and testing for only those drugs identified in them and for which laboratories are certified.
 As a result, many employers choose to follow them.

 The current law in the private sector generally permits non-union companies to require applicants and/or employees to take drug tests.
 All employers should consult with legal advisors to ensure that they comply with any applicable state or local laws and design their testing programs to withstand legal challenges.
 In unionized workforces, the implementation of testing programs must be negotiated.
 Even when testing is required by Federal regulations, certain aspects of how the policy is implemented must be agreed upon through collective bargaining.